thermofisher-jch/csd-inspector/README.md

 ### To Testing (sherlock.itw)
 Copy your public key to sherlock.itw: `ssh-copy-id ionadmin@sherlock.itw`

+Run `fab deploy:testing` from this directory.

+### To Production (inspector.itw)
+Copy your public key to inspector.itw: `ssh-copy-id ionadmin@inspector.itw`

 Run `fab deploy` from this directory.

-### To Production (inspector.itw)
-TODO: Ensure the new fabric script wont destroy production.

 ### Old Production Deployment (for reference)